rahuldeverani/DataStructuresandAlgorithms/Readme.md

-This repositoory includes solutions to problems solved on various coding platforms.
+This repository includes solutions to problems solved on various coding platforms.